HappyFrowl/documentation/README.md

 # Overview
 This documentation is an amalgam of notes taken when going through courses for LFCS, LPIC-1, Linux+, and on of that supplied with other useful commands, concept exploration, and other procedures.
+In other words, it does not strictly follow any exam summary but rather tries to offer a broad and fundamental knowledge of Linux